 13. WHAT'S INVOLVED WITH PICKING UP OUR MARRIAGE LICENSE?

-Picking up the marriage license is pretty simple.
-You can pick one up from any city or county in California.
-Each county sets its own price.
-You will need to make an appointment online in order to obtain the marriage license.
-They don’t service walk-ins looking to obtain a license.
-The license must have been issued 90 days or less before the wedding date.
+Picking up the marriage license is simple and is available from any county in California.
+You will need to make an appointment online to obtain the marriage license.
+The license must have been issued within 90 days of the wedding date.
 It can be picked up on the wedding day but I would not recommend this.

 14. WHAT DO WE NEED TO BRING WITH US FOR OUR SAN FRANCISCO CITY HALL WEDDING?

 You need to bring your marriage license (unless of course, you are picking it up on your wedding day) and your government-issued ID.
-With your identification, just make sure your entire name including any middle names, are spelled out in full.
-Some states, such as NJ, sometimes mark the middle name with just the initial.
-This won’t be acceptable in CA, so you may also want to bring a passport or birth certificate.
-If the language is not English, you will need to bring a certified translation so it can be read in English script.
-You may also choose to exchange wedding rings but they are not necessary for the marriage to be official, by any means!
+Make sure your entire name including any middle names, are spelled out in full.
+Some states mark the middle name with the initial.
+If that's the case, bring a passport or birth certificate too.
+If the language is not English, you will need to bring a certified translation.
+You may also choose to exchange wedding rings but they are not necessary.

 15. WHAT SHOULD WE NOT BRING?

 I would avoid bringing too much stuff in general.
-As it’s a public place, you will have to keep anything you bring with you in your hand at all times, unless you can hand it off to a family member.
-It can be a little stressful to have to keep an eye on your belongings constantly.
-Also, your photographer may well end up carting around your personal effects (to avoid them being in the pictures), so please spare a thought for our poor backs!
+As it’s a public place, you will have to keep anything you bring in your hand at all times, or hand it off to a family member.
+Also, your photographer may well end up carting around your personal effects (to avoid them being in the pictures)!
 Looking for more day-of tips?
 Check out this article.

 16. WHAT SHOULD WE WEAR FOR OUR SAN FRANCISCO CITY HALL WEDDING?

-There are so many ways you can go!
 I personally favor something elegant but modern - jumpsuits, vests, fascinators, bustiers, bow ties, smoking jackets, tweed, fur, velvet, lace.
-A traditional wedding dress or suit does look lovely (and timeless of course) but don’t by any means feel constrained by old ideas about what’s expected.
+A classic wedding dress or suit is timeless and remains the most popular choice, but there is no need to be constrained by tradition.

-The only fashion style I would avoid is anything too casual.
-It’s a grand building with formal architecture.
-A statement look that represents you as a couple, whether it’s big & bold, or simple & low-key, is the way to go.
+The only fashion style to avoid is anything too casual.
+A dressed-up, statement look that represents you as a couple is the way to go.

 17. WE'RE WORRIED ABOUT DELAYS AT CITY HALL, WHAT CAN WE DO?